 They have now been joined by Paul Casey who was ‘Rookie of the year’ in 2001 and played for England in the World Cup in Mexico in December 2002.
 Today the coaching of juniors is in the capable hands of Lee Johnson, Alan Barber and Ewan Campbell.
 Kevin Bull looked after the first team squad in the 1990’s ably assisted by Philip Talbot himself a Surrey Champion and European Tour player, until Jeremy Bennett took over the role in 2000.

 The Surrey Amateur Championship has continued to be the principal individual County event.
-Three titles each have been won by John Davies of Royal Mid-Surrey and Peter Flaherty of Addington, but the performance of Douglas Sewell of Hook Heath Artisans, who won the Championship four times in the years from 1954 to 1958 has yet to be equalled.
+Three titles each have been won by John Davies of Royal Mid-Surrey, Peter Flaherty of Addington and David Corben of Hindhead but the performance of Douglas Sewell of Hook Heath Artisans, who won the Championship four times in the years from 1954 to 1958 has yet to be equalled.
 (He also won the Surrey Open Championship in 1964, but by then he had become a professional.)
 Many Junior Champions have gone on to win Senior honours, the most notable probably being Stephen Keppler who won the Boys title in 1978 and the Championship in 1981.
 Stephen Keppler was also picked for the Walker Cup side as was Paul Casey, the 1999 & 2000 English Champion.
 Paul won the Junior cups at all age groups and the Colts Championships.
 Due to his college commitments in the USA Paul has not been able to compete in the County Championship in the last few years.

 The Surrey Open Championship, although now primarily a professional event, was initiated by the Union in 1926 and the Committee had continued to organise it.
 They were dependent for a prize fund, however, on what they could raise by appeals to Clubs.
 The results did not always do justice to the high standard of professionals in the County.
 The Committee, therefore, welcomed the decision of the professionals in 1965, to follow the example of the artisan Clubs who had formed a Surrey Artisan Golfers Association; the Surrey Professionals Golfers Association was created, and the organising of the Open Championship was transferred to the new body.
 In the next year the title was won for the first time by an amateur, Nigel Paul of Effingham, a feat which was repeated by double amateur champion Anthony Wall in 1995.